bigwoke/tsbot/README.md

 - grouplist - Lists all groups and their protected and auto-assigned users
 - msggroup - Sends a message to online members of a given server group
 - msguser - Sends a message to the given online user
+- summon - Calls the bot to the channel the command sender is in
 - turbopoke - Pokes the target user up to 60 times twice per second
 - userlist - Lists all users in the database
 - protlist - Lists server groups with users auto-assigned to them